zensei76/next-cart/README.md

 Open http://localhost:3000 with your browser to see the result.

-You can start editing the page by modifying app/page.js.
-The page auto-updates as you edit the file.

-This project uses next/font to automatically optimize and load Inter, a custom Google Font.
-Learn More

 Going Above and Beyond
 Error Handling

 I implemented robust error handling for invalid quantity inputs and discount codes:
 Error Handling for Invalid Quantity

 Ensure the quantity of cart items never drops below 1:

 javascript

 <button
   onClick={() =>